Showing posts with label Breast Cancer. Show all posts

 1. If you have a regular doctor, talk to him or her.

-3. The Centers for Disease Control and Prevention (CDC) has a program called the National Breast and Cervical Cancer Early Detection Program, which works with health departments and other groups to provide low-cost or free mammograms to women who qualify.
-Find out if you qualify.
+2. The Centers for Disease Control and Prevention (CDC) has a program called the National Breast and Cervical Cancer Early Detection Program, which works with health departments and other groups to provide low-cost or free mammograms to women who qualify.

 October, Breast Cancer Awareness Month